Poultry projects are very successful because most Kenyan families keep chickens and consider them their "savings accounts". If there is an

 enough to survive and grow on their own in the poultry barn.

 Mushrooms are quickly developing as a lucrative cash crop in Kenya.
-With technical support from Maseno Muliro University in Kakamega, we just completed the construction of mushroom farming structure.
+With technical support from Maseno Muliro University in Kakamega, we just completed the construction of mushroom farming hut.

 Community women are employed to plant, tend and harvest the crops.
-It takes about 3 months for mushrooms to mature and crops are planted on varying growing cycles, ensuring year around income.
+It takes about 3 months for mushrooms to mature.
+Spore are planted on varying growing cycles, ensuring year around income.

 Galaxy Youth group helps market the mushrooms to wholesalers, where the mushrooms are ground up and sold in the market as a nutritional supplement.